Jassvine/Covid19Bot/README.md

 # Covid19Bot
-Using DialogFlow, Flask &amp; deployed on Telegram
+Using DialogFlow and deployed on Telegram